Skip to main content

 Teaching

-Btihaj leads and teaches on the MA programme in Digital Culture and Society at the Department of Digital Humanities.
+Btihaj developed the MA programme in Digital Culture and Society at the Department of Digital Humanities.
+She currently teaches modules on critical approaches to digital media, embodiment and identity, and the representations of digital culture in film.

 Expertise and Public Engagement